Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 Shotcalling

-Shotcalling is a bit different than the other two, and is usually done during fights.
+Shotcalling is a bit different than the other two, and is done mid-fight.
 Raid leads will often call out specific mechanics or specific target to focus.
 Many of these shot calls are often “all or nothing” calls, where anyone out of position is likely to die or wipe the raid, even if the call is for a wipe.
 For example, a call to stop or slow dps is done to ensure the target dies at the right time, but it requires everyone to be on board to be effective.

 For all types of callouts, the goal is to make sure mechanics are done correctly to prevent death and other issues that cause a wipe.
 It’s important to stay calm and focused on understanding what’s going on and how to rectify it.

-Mythic Lockouts:
+Mythic Lockouts

 Mythic raid lockouts also work a bit differently compared to the Normal/Heroic raid lockouts.
 When a group kills a boss on Mythic, everyone in that group is locked to that specific instance.
-They cannot enter an instance that their character isn’t part of and can only enter the instance if they or the first person inside the instance shares that same instance lockout.
+They cannot enter another Mythic instance that their character isn’t part of and can only enter the instance if they or the first person inside the instance shares that same instance lockout.
 This means that you can’t go pug mythic bosses and then bring that same character to our progression unless the group uses your specific lockout for the bosses that have yet to be killed on that lockout.
 This also means that you can’t kill the same mythic boss on the same character more than once per week on mythic.

 Mythic lockouts will also advance whenever a boss is killed, instead of being a personal lockout in normal/heroic.
 For example, if you partake in killing the 1st boss, and then have to step out on the 2nd boss, you will not be able to go back and kill the 2nd boss on your own.
 You will still be able to partake in the 3rd boss, and missing a boss won’t lock you out from any remaining bosses in the instance.